gin66/FastAccelStepper/README.md

 * SAMD21 is not supported (compile error)
 * requires an Arduino SAMD51 core (uses the variant pin table); tested with the Adafruit SAMD core

-### Teensy 4.0/4.1 (EXPERIMENTAL - not yet verified on real hardware)
+### Teensy 4.0/4.1 (EXPERIMENTAL)

 * up to 16 stepper motors: 4 QuadTimer (TMR) modules x 4 channels each
 * step/dir pins are plain GPIO (toggled via `digitalWriteFast()`), not restricted to specific muxed pins - any digital pin works
 * two ISR calls per step (rising + falling edge), each hardware-timed by a QuadTimer compare match, the same principle this library's AVR backend uses
 * Steppers' command queue depth: 32
-* this port was written without access to real Teensy 4.x hardware or a compiler for it - see the warning at the top of [pd_teensy/pd_config.h](https://github.com/gin66/FastAccelStepper/blob/master/src/pd_teensy/pd_config.h).
-Please verify step timing/pulse width on a scope before relying on it, and report back what you find
+* tested on a real Teensy 4.0 with a DM556 industrial stepper driver: a single axis was speed-swept up to 200 kHz with no missed steps (verified by marking the shaft, since there is no pulse-counter/encoder feedback to check this in software), and all 16 steppers were run simultaneously across all 4 QuadTimer modules with no cross-talk between channels.
+Pulse width/edge timing has not been checked on a scope or logic analyzer yet - if you have one, please verify and report back what you find

 ## Usage